OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 ### Value change for terrorist content notices

 For Category 10d (terrorist content), the number of notices received fell from 77 729 to 43 119 and the median time to take action fell from 6.82 to 2.43.
 We could not find the unit used in the table nor in the PDF report itself.
-Since Regulation (EU) [2021/784 §3](https://eur-lex.europa.eu/eli/reg/2021/784/oj/eng#art_3) requires terrorist content to be removed within a few hours, we assume these are hours.
+Since Regulation (EU) [2021/784 §3](https://eur-lex.europa.eu/eli/reg/2021/784/oj/eng#art_3) requires terrorist content to be removed within a few hours, we assume these are hours[^credit].
 The origin of the data correction can be inferred from the “Description of the sub-category” column, which was also amended: the previous data had been calculated from reports for “Consumer-related offences”, which was corrected to “Terrorist Content”.

 ![Spreadsheet comparison of the original and updated “4_notices” tab, with row 66 (Category 10d, KEYWORD_TERRORIST_CONTENT) highlighted, showing the number of notices received changing from 77729 to 43119](spreadsheet_diff.png)